The politics and money of bed block, ED access and HiTH

 The long-term ROI to the healthcare system and benefits for Australian patients would, based on emerging evidence about this drug, be revolutionary in time.

-But you’d probably blow the PBS to smithereens within a year or so (it’s been done before to a limited extent with some heart drug blockbusters that the government underestimated in popularity) and because the benefits of the initiative are a long-term game – significantly less chronic disease in time for a younger cohort of patients coming through now.
-Anyone involved would be crucified.
+But you’d almost certainly blow the PBS to smithereens within a year or so.
+No one would applaud you for that.
+The benefits of an initiative like this are a long-term game – significantly less chronic disease in time for a younger cohort of patients coming through now.
+Anyone involved today would be crucified.

-Apparently the Department of Health and Aged Care are pretty up on the evidence base for HiTH as well and they are closely watching whether public funding for HiTH in US, which has remained in place since covid, will continue past this December when it is being reviewed.
+Apparently the Department of Health and Aged Care are following the evidence base for HiTH are closely watching whether public funding for HiTH in US, which has remained in place since covid, will continue past this December when it is being reviewed.

 It’s easy to sit back and proselytise about how simple this idea feels and point to an increasingly convincing evidence base emerging both here and overseas on HiTH, but I wouldn’t want to be the state or federal politician or bureaucrat trying it in today’s febrile hyper-partisan cost-of-living crisis environment.

-But I don’t think that with such stark evidence emerging overseas and locally, and so many local institutions getting so good at it on a limited scale, that I’d do nothing either.
+But I don’t think that with such clear evidence emerging overseas and locally, and so many local institutions getting so good at it on a limited scale, that I’d do nothing either.

 There are some levers in healthcare being facilitated by technology now that the government can’t ignore much longer.
 AI is a very big one which I won’t discuss here, but virtual care facilitating HiTH is maybe the next biggest one to AI.